f5devcentral/f5-agility-labs-xc/docs/class4/module1/lab0.rst

 NOTE - Lab 1-4 are complete and ready to test.

-**The following items need to be addressed as of 04/22/22 10PM**
+**The following items need to be addressed as of 04/24/23 3PM**

-1. CE registration permission issues continue to plague testers. (manual process until script kicks in monday)
+1. CE registration permission issues. (manual process until script kicks in monday)

+4/24 3PM Update - Permissions changes should have taken effect.
+Nilesh to test as "student account".

 2. Weirdness at end of Lab 3 load balancing - see screenshot in lab. mixed graphics from both sites when [Shift + refresh]

-4/22- 3PM - Chas suggested using persistence. this does NOT fix the issue. tried several persistence types...provided feedback.
+4/22- 3PM - Chas and I reveiwed. persistent settings have no effect on the issue.

+4/24 3PM Update - Per Update call, Chas still looking into this issue.